IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

 ### Future work

-If time allowed, we would rafactor notebook code to more modulized, small python functions scripts to help perform further experiments.
+If time allowed, we would rafactor notebook code to more modulized, small python function scripts to help perform further experiments.

+### Reflection
+Jupyter notebook interact widget is really handy for finding baseline masking thresholds.
+Other techniques such as combined debugging window suggested by reviewers are really helpful too.
+However, it seems image inputs are sensitive to certain channel and parameters.

+Would love to explore more ideas on improving detection robustness.

+It is also interesting to know how this method used on real systems that need adaptive to various conditions instead of static indoor single device factory setting.
+For example, increase or reduce slightly around critical values in R channel may signficantly changese pixel distribution.
+This could cause problems for mass market products in real world may suffer from variance caused by device degradation or manufacturing inconsistency.
+If regular calibration is required, it would be interesting to investigate potential cost in full life cycle.

 ## Video

 Marked video

+Compbined with P5 detection

+![Output Video][video1]

-![Output video][video1]
+![Output video][video2]

 [Alternative link](https://youtu.be/OQienj9xbQI)